Shadow Wars and Black Ops

 Abdullah Najjar 34:16

-me for contacts, the GS 15 for some of our viewers,
+Me for context, the GS 15 for some of our viewers,

 Ric Prado 34:19